xiix0/scam/README.md

-Q:	Who cuts the grass on Walton's Mountain?
+Q:	Why do WASPs play golf ?
-A:	Lawn Boy.
+A:	So they can dress like pimps.